PM hails talent of Indian scientists on National Science Day

 "May Indian science continue to thrive and may our young minds develop even greater curiosity towards science," he said "National Science Day is an occasion to salute the talent and tenacity of our scientists," the prime minister added.

-National Science Day is celebrated in India on February 28 to mark the discovery of the Raman effect by Indian physicist Sir C V Raman on this day in 1928.
+He said on its part, the government is making numerous efforts to create an even better environment for research and innovation in India National Science Day is celebrated in India on February 28 to mark the discovery of the Raman effect by Indian physicist Sir C V Raman on this day in 1928..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)